pwang00/pietcc/Compiler.md

 Once the exits have been traced, we can eliminate white blocks entirely from our CFG and join the blocks corresponding to the entry point and exit point with an edge.
 As an example, let A, C be non-white blocks and let B be a white block.
 Then after elimination, A -> B -> C becomes A -> C if it's determined that B can be exited from A into C with the given adjacency state.
 Otherwise, if there is no way out from B, we would just have A -> B becomes A.

 By eliminating white blocks, we can simplify our CFG and eliminate the need to generate a label, list of branches containing all possible dp / cc states for entrance, and a jump for every white block.
-In the context of `PietTransition`,
+In the context of

 ```rust
 PietTransition {